JOURNEY TO FREEDOM

 Please explain your answer.

-10 On a scale of 1-10, how victorious have you been lately?
+10 On a scale of 1-10, how victorious have you been lately (1 is lowest, 10 is highest)?
 Please explain your answer.

 11.On a scale of 1-10, how much memory work have you done?